agsb/u2forth.asm/README.md

  (**) not yet;

+ # Virtual CPU and uC

+ A really virtual implementation of a forth CPU implies in NO generic or specific opcodes of any real CPU into dictionary.

+ No assembler instructions, nor calls, nor jumps, nor returns, not at all.

+ The forth virtual cpu does opcodes defined by one byte, and executes the code from a indexed table of rotines defined in real assembler for a family of real microprocessors.
+This may be a bit slow than specific optmized code, but is really portable as just the primitives must be coded in real assembler and all is done, because dicionary is immutable.

+# Dictionary

- The forth virtual cpu does bytecodes. the dictionary words can be leafs or twigs, only.
+ the dictionary words can be leafs or twigs, only.

           the leafs only contain bytecodes,

           the twigs only contains address to words.

-  WARNING: This C code makes abusive use of goto LABEL:

   WARNING: Goal is create a small object code for make a handcraft assembled forth for atmega8

   WARNING: Much code was borrowed from internet, with GPL licence, please help me to get all references.

-# Dictionary
+#

-  Still now, as opcodes (and goto labels) :
+  Still now, the dictionary will be, in no especific order,

+    NOOP=0,

-    NOOP=0, THIS, ( doLit )
+    THIS, ( literal LIT )

     CODE, ( leaf interpreter, the uC )

-    NEXT, NEST, UNNEST, ( twig interpreter )
+    NEXT, ENTER, EXIT, ( twig interpreter )

     JUMP, JUMPNZ, ( branch, ?branch, )